 Key dates and timeline

-- Target selection.
-You will select your 3 targets when lodging your next Gender Equality Report after the baseline year.
+- Target selection: You will select your 3 targets when lodging your first Gender Equality Report following the baseline year.

 For employers selecting targets in 2026: